 - 642 acres dedicated to big game habitat north of the reservoir.

-- Acquisition of 124 acres of wetlands in addition to the refuge.
+- 124 acres of wetlands in addition to the refuge.

-- $9,000 per year to Division of Wildlife for fish stocking.
+- Approximately $9,000 per year to Colorado Parks and Wildlife for fish stocking.

-- Annual subsidy to Division of Parks for recreation facilities.
+- Annual subsidy to Colorado Parks and Wildlife for recreation facilities.

 - Fish habitat structures downstream of the dam.